 LED Linear Tube Options

-There are three proven types of LED T8s on the market suitable for retrofits and there is a new one that recently entered the market place, but hasn’t been proven yet.
+There are three primary types of LED T8s on the market suitable for retrofits and one type that is a combination of two types.
 Primarily they are differentiated by how they interact with existing fluorescent ballasts.
 All fluorescent tubes need ballasts to operate, but not all LEDs do.
 Fluorescent lights require a high voltage burst to get started and then something to regulate the power that comes to the tube — the ballast takes care of all of this.
 On the other hand, LEDs use a driver which comes in a variety of sizes making several options available.

 In an effort to make LED T8s fit into existing linear fluorescent fixtures (for retrofit purposes), manufacturers have come up with a couple different ways of dealing with the unnecessary ballasts.
 These solutions include bypassing the existing ballast, removing it, or working with it.

 To determine what kind of LED T8 might work for your application, consider the pros and cons of each type available today:

 Type A: LED tube has an Integrated Driver that Operates on Existing Fluorescent Ballast (aka Direct Fit, Instant Fit)

 Type A LED tubes have an internal driver that makes it possible for the lights to operate on existing fluorescent ballasts.
 They plug directly in place of the existing fluorescent lamp.

 Super-easy installation – Just switch out the old fluorescent tubes for LEDs, and you’re done.
 No other modifications are required, but you must make sure your ballast is compatible with the LED T8 tubes you are trying to install.